Ming119/dcard_frontend_2024/README.md

 ## Development Environment

 - OS: Ubuntu 20.04.6 LTS
-- Programming Language: C++
+- Programming Language: TypeScript
-- Compiler: g++ (Ubuntu 11.4.0-1ubuntu1~22.04) 11.4.0
+- Package Manager: npm 10.4.0
+- Node.js: 21.0.0
   Note that there is no guarantee that the project will work on other operating systems or compilers.

 ## Project Structure